anchpop/wise_mans_haskell/book.md

 Prelude> (.) f g x = f (g x)
 ```

 Here `f` and `g` are functions.
-You can use them just like any other function, like we do with`(g x)`.
+You can use them just like any other function like we do with`(g x)`.

 So let's see it in action.
-Here's an example for how we used to do things.
+Here's an example of how we used to do things.
 We'll make a function!marginnote(In real Haskell, we wouldn't give these functions names, I'm just doing it for the example.) that multiplies numbers by 2 and a function that adds 1.

 ```haskell
 Prelude> times2 = (*2)